Meningitis Legislation and Documentation Requirements

 The way that a UAlbany student can satisfy the Meningitis requirement is to log in to MyUAlbany and select the Meningitis link under the Required Agreements section.

-What is Meningococcal Meningitis?
+What is Meningococcal Disease?

 What are the symptoms?